Patrick Califia: Career and honors

-In 1996 he was co-editor, with Robin Sweeney, of The Second Coming: A Leatherdyke Reader, a sequel to Coming to Power.
+In 1996, he was co-editor, with Robin Sweeney, of The Second Coming: A Leatherdyke Reader, a sequel to Coming to Power.
 Califia was writing about queer studies and gender identity, and coming to terms with these issues on a personal level.
 At age 45, Califia transitioned, taking the name Patrick.

-In 2000 Califia received the Forebear Award as part of the Pantheon of Leather Awards.
+In 2000, Califia received the Forebear Award as part of the Pantheon of Leather Awards.

 In a 2000 interview, Califia explained that the inspiration for his erotic writings varies; sometimes it is just about having fun, or it can be satire, or exploring a sexuality issue like HIV-positive people barebacking with the intention of infecting the other person with the virus.
 In the interview with Rona Marech, Califia is quoted as saying:

 It's about me trying to put a human face on that and understand that from the inside out. ...It's about being thought-provoking, hopefully.
 And I like (presenting issues) that challenge the reader; that are maybe a little scary, maybe hard to think about. ...It's also a way to top a lot of people.
 In some ways, I get to do a scene with everyone who reads one [sic] my books.

 Janet Hardy, of Greenery Press, admires Califia's tenacity, stating, "He's got a phenomenal mind....
 He's willing to get a hold of a thought and follow it through to the end, even if it doesn't feel comfortable."

 Califia was nominated for the Lambda Literary Awards for his short-story collection, Macho Sluts (1988), his novel, Doc and Fluff: The Dystopian Tale of a Girl and Her Biker (1990), and a compilation of his columns, The Advocate Adviser (1991).
 He is working on a book that discusses the topic of FTM sexuality, and is working on a new set of essays surrounding the topic of BDSM.
 He has also written vampire books.

 Califia presented a paper for the American Academy of Religion conference in Montréal, November 19–22, 2009, on the gay marriage debate, and how arguments about monogamy and S/M have been used to try to control the argument.

 When Califia would travel to Canada, his pornographic works were often seized by Canadian customs, until he fought a court case to allow them to be accepted.
-Afterwards, he wrote of his amusement at finding that anti-porn feminist Catherine Itzin's book Pornography: Women, Violence and Civil Liberties was seized under the very law she had helped to establish, while Califia's books were recognized as acceptable by that law.
+Afterwards, he wrote of his amusement at finding that anti-porn feminist Catherine Itzin's book Pornography: Women, Violence and Civil Liberties was seized under the very law he had helped to establish, while Califia's books were recognized as acceptable by that law.
 Califia fought against anti-pornography legislation co-authored by Catharine MacKinnon.

 In 2013, he was named by Equality Forum as one of their 31 Icons of the LGBT History Month.

 From 2001 to 2011, Califia was licensed in California as a marriage and family therapist (MFT).

 Califia is an inductee of the Society of Janus Hall of Fame.